JulianKimmig/polymcsim/docs/explanation/theoretical_background.md

 | Gelation in A₃ + B₂ | Mix of tri- and bi-functional monomers, track largest component |
 | Gradient copolymer | Use time-dependent feed (requires multiple simulations) |

-Keeping these theoretical insights in mind will guide you toward **physically meaningful** simulation setups and simplify the interpretation of PolySim's rich output.
+Keeping these theoretical insights in mind will guide you toward **physically meaningful** simulation setups and simplify the interpretation of PolyMCsim's rich output.